qdrant/docs/qdrant/v0.8.x/distributed_deployment.md

 ```

 With default configuration, Qdrant will use port `6335` for its internal communication.
-All peers should be accessible on this port from withing the cluster, but make sure to isolate this port from outside access, as it might be used to perform write operations.
+All peers should be accessible on this port from within the cluster, but make sure to isolate this port from outside access, as it might be used to perform write operations.

 Additionally, the first peer of the cluster should be provided with its URL, so it could tell other nodes how it should be reached.
-Use CLI argument to provide URL to the peer:
+Use the `uri` CLI argument to provide the URL to the peer:

 ```
 ./qdrant --uri 'http://qdrant_node_1:6335'